Work from home jobs have become extremely popular.

 7. Become a Freelance Proofreader

-In 2014, Caitlin Pyle made over $43,000 by working as a freelance proofreader… PART TIME.
+In 2014, Caitlin Pyle made over $43,000 by working as a freelance proofreader…part time.
 When she wasn’t working, she even had time to go on several fun vacations.
 After she had a ton of success doing that, she decided she wanted to teach others how to do the same thing, so she started up Proofread Anywhere.
-Sign up for her Free 7 Day Email Course on making money as a proofreader.
+Sign up for her free workshop on making money as a proofreader.

 8. Direct Sales Consulting